(notices that "Sam Carter" is suddenly dressed provocatively)

 - Don't forget the demon that turned the Internet and any computer connected to it into his plaything, trying to romance Willow.

-- In Battlestar Galactica (Reimagined), Baltar is visited by vivid sexual hallucinations of Number Six, and later in the series another Six experiences hallucinations of Baltar.
+- Baltar is visited by vivid sexual hallucinations of Number Six, and later in the series another Six experiences hallucinations of Baltar.

-- One time he experiences a hallucination of himself, but even the narcissistic Baltar never tried to frak himself.
+- Averted when one time he experiences a hallucination of himself, but even the narcissistic Baltar never tried to frak himself.

 - House: As part of a sensory-deprivation induced hallucination, Cuddy does a differential diagnosis while stripping out of a schoolgirl outfit.
 Then she stops, as it's distracting House.
 He's not happy about it.